-11th of 12th mo.
-(First Day.)
-"Since last sixth day morning, way has opened in a remarkable manner to my humble admiration in the minds of those about us, as if the ever-blessed Master had directed our steps to a place, where He himself intended to come, in his own appointed time; in condescending mercy to a poor way-worn, unprofitable servant.
-It was now proposed by William Williams, that I should attend their place of public worship, and that after the customary service, was gone through in the New Zealand language, according to their prescribed forms; he said, ' if you have a word for the people, I will interpret for you.'
-This was more than I had looked for, or dared to hope, but a few days ago: and although not exactly accordant with my own views, or if I might have chosen for myself, what I should have proposed; yet I have of late, I think, learned to be willing almost to become all things, and to submit to all things, however humiliating to the creaturely part, that would lead to an opening for me to proclaim to others the glad tidings of salvation, through a Saviour's love.
-At the proper time, we accompanied W. Williams and family to the place of worship.
-As I might not be at a loss, he said, when they had gone through their part, he would come and conduct me to the proper place in front of the people, which was raised higher than the platform to assist the speaker's voice.
+11th.
+(First-day.)
+"Since last sixth-day morning, way has opened in the minds of those about us, in a remarkable manner to my humble admiration, as if the ever-blessed Master had directed our steps to a place, where He himself intended to come, in his own appointed time; in condescending mercy to a poor way-worn, unprofitable servant.
+It was now proposed by William Williams, that I should attend their place of public worship, and that after the customary service was gone through in the New Zealand language, according to their prescribed forms; he said, 'if you have a word for the people, I will interpret for you.'
+This was more than I had looked for, or dared to hope, but a few days ago: and although not exactly accordant with my own views, or if I might have chosen for myself, what I should have proposed; yet I have of late, I think, learned to be willing almost to become all things. and to submit to all things, however humiliating to the creaturely part, that would lead to an opening for me to proclaim to others the glad tidings of salvation, through a Saviour's love.
+At the proper time, we accompanied William Williams and family to the place of worship.
+That I might not be at a loss, he said, when they had gone through their part, he would come and conduct me to the proper place in front of the people, which was raised higher than the platform to assist the speaker's voice.